todgru/todgru.github.io/leak/index.md

 Advise to bring truck back on March 13th for further inspection and consulting with Toyota engineers.
 Columbia Gorge Toyota, The Dalles, OR

-## March 13, 2024 Mileage 89520 (approx)
+## Mileage 89520 (approx) March 13, 2024

 After inspection and discussion with Toyota, the service representative asked to bring the truck back at the beginning of April, when the Toyota field engineer would be onsite to determine the next course of action to repair the leak.

 I plan to call on March 25th to schedule an appointed with the field engineer.

-## March 22, 2024 Mileage 89643
+## Mileage 89643 March 22, 2024

 Photo of the leaks status.

 ![](images/image20.jpg)

-## END
+## END OF DOCUMENT